idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Quick-Start.md

 ### 2. Build a config file:

+#### a.
+For continuum/spectral line processing :

         processMeerKAT.py -B -C myconfig.txt -M mydata.ms

+#### b.
+For polarization processing :

+        processMeerKAT.py -B -C myconfig.txt -M mydata.ms --dopol

+#### c.
+Including self-calibration :

+        processMeerKAT.py -B -C myconfig.txt -M mydata.ms -2

+#### d.
+Including science imaging :

+        processMeerKAT.py -B -C myconfig.txt -M mydata.ms -I

 This defines several variables that are read by the pipeline while calibrating the data, as well as requesting resources on the cluster.
 The config file parameters are described by in-line comments in the config file itself wherever possible.
+The `--dopol` option can be used in conjunction with the `-2/--do2GC` option to enable polarization calibration as well as self-calibration.

 ### 3. To run the pipeline: